 If you’re looking for a way to give your home the wow-factor, there’s no better place to start than by shopping for antiques.

-At Westland London, our showrooms are packed with everything from fireplaces to furniture.
+At Westland London, our showrooms are packed with everything from antique fireplaces to vintage furniture.

-Before you start the search, however, it’s worth thinking about how any antique pieces you purchase will fit into your home.
+Before you start the search, however, it’s worth thinking about how any of the antique furniture you purchase will fit into your home.

 Something that looks fabulous in a magazine or shop won’t necessarily look the same in your home, so it’s important to consider how any potential purchase will complement your existing furniture and decorations.

-That shouldn’t put you off, but to make sure you get something that’s perfect for you and your home we’ve put together some top tips on how to integrate antiques into your home.
+That shouldn’t put you off, but to make sure you get something that’s perfect for you and your home we’ve put together some top tips on how to mix antiques with modern furniture.

-The best way to make sure your antique pieces will fit perfectly into your home is to think about what you are looking for and where it will go.
+The best way to make sure your antique pieces will compliment your modern furniture is to think about what you are looking for and where it will go.

-If you know you’re after a lamp for your living room, think about the existing furniture in there – if it’s already fairly full you probably aren’t going to be able to squeeze in a huge piece which will take up a significant portion of floor space.
+If you know you’re after an antique lamp for your living room, think about the existing furniture in there – if it’s already fairly full you probably aren’t going to be able to squeeze in a huge piece which will take up a significant portion of floor space.

 Before you start trawling the antique shops, it might be worth: